AfrikaansDeutschEspañolFrançaisKiswahili简体中文

 Publications

-1. Selected dictionaries
+1. Selected research output

 • At TshwaneDJe HLT, all reference works are compiled within the framework of Simultaneous Feedback (SF) and/or Fuzzy SF.
 An overview of these dictionaries can be found here: Online, Electronic and Hardcopy Dictionaries at TshwaneDJe HLT